 Thank you, sir!
 Happy 4th of July!

 Thanks!
-Happy 4th of July to you, too!
+Have a Happy Fourth of July yourself!